+If, in addition, $i_*(B)\in \K^b(A\Proj)$, then the second row induces the following commutative diagram {\xiaowuhao } in which all rows and columns are short exact sequences.

+\item Assume further that $A$, $B$, and $C$ are finite.
+Then the second row in the recollement is restricted to a short exact sequence up to direct summands

-If moreover, the recollement extends one step downwards (a ladder of height 2).
-Then the second row induces the following commutative diagram {\xiaowuhao } in which all rows and columns are short exact sequences. \end{cor} \begin{proof} By Theorem \ref{thm:exact seq Tbc}(1), the short sequence
+If, moreover, $j^*(A)$ is isomorphic in $\D(C\Mod)$ to a bounded complex of finitely generated projective $C$-modules, then the second row induces the following commutative diagram {\xiaowuhao } in which all rows and columns are short exact sequences. \end{enumerate} \end{cor} \begin{proof} (1) By Theorem \ref{thm-l-sp}(1), the sequence